ErpNetDocs/tech/concepts/documents/display.md

 For example, let's have the following:

-- The document type is ‘Sales Order’, with code ‘SO’
+- The document type is ‘Sales order’, with code ‘SO’
 - The document number is ‘00503’
 - The line number is 120 (the line numbers are integers)